Hungary Guest Investor Program: History

 Prior to the GIP, there was another program called the Hungarian Investment Immigration program, which operated from 2012 to 2017.
 At that time, investors were required to purchase Hungarian bonds issued by the state through the Government Debt Management Agency worth €250,000.
 In return, they obtained Hungarian permanent residency.
 After a lock-up period of five years, participants could sell the bonds.

 While the program was in force, more than 8,000 citizens obtained such residence permits in Hungary.
 Eventually, the scheme was suspended because of controversies.

 Independent sources reported that bond payments resulted in a loss of approximately €192 million for the Hungarian budget.
 They also suspect that Hungarian elites personally benefited from the program since applicants invested through several offshore companies with opaque ownership structures, rather than directly.

 Another reason behind suspension was its corrupted nature.
 Specifically, a money man of the Syrian president Bashar al-Assad, Atiya Khoury, received the Hungarian residence permit by investment in just 10 days, even after he was subjected to US sanctions.

 In late 2023, the government announced a relaunch of the program.
 This time, the program offers not permanent residency but a temporary residence permit for 10 years.
 The Hungary Guest Investor Program came into force on July 1, 2024.

+Holders of the residence permit are not subject to a minimum physical presence or stay requirement in Hungary.
+After eight years of continuous residence, permit holders may become eligible to apply for Hungarian citizenship through naturalisation, subject to a B2-level Hungarian language examination.